Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: (In)approximability Issues

 \begin{proof} We will prove the proposition using the fact that the vertex cover problem is \apx-hard on cubic graphs~\cite{MR1756204}.
 Recall that a graph $G$ is {\it cubic} if every vertex of $G$ is incident with exactly three edges and that a vertex cover of a graph $G$ is a subset $C \subseteq V(G)$ such that $\forall \, e=\{v_1,v_2\}, \, e \in E(G) \Rightarrow v_1 \in C \, \vee \, v_2 \in C$.
 For all $v\in V(G)$, we define $E(v)$ as a set of all edges in $E(G)$ incident with $v$.
 In symbols, $E(v) = \{e \in E(G) : v \in e \}$.
 We say that a graph $G$ is {\em cubic} if for every $v\in V(G)$ it holds $|E(v)| = 3$.

 We will construct an $L$-reduction from the vertex cover problem in cubic graphs to the MUB problem on instances of height~$2$.
 Let $G$ be a cubic graph.
 Let $x$ and $y$ be two new vertices not in $V(G) \cup E(G)$.
-Let $R=E(G) \cup \{x,y\}$ and let ${\cal H}$ be the hypergraph with vertex set $R$ and edge set
+Let $R=E(G) \cup \{x,y\}$ and let $\mathcal{H}$ be the hypergraph with vertex set $R$ and edge set

-Let $M$ be a binary matrix without duplicated columns such that the column hypergraph of $M$ is isomorphic to ${\cal H}$.
+Let $M$ be a binary matrix without duplicated columns such that the column hypergraph of $M$ is isomorphic to $\mathcal{H}$.
 Note that $M$ is of height~$2$.
 See Fig.~\ref{fig:construction} for an example construction, representing the containment digraph $D_M$ of the binary matrix derived from the complete graph $K_4$.

 We denote by $\tau(G)$ the vertex cover number of $G$, that is, the minimum size of a vertex cover in $G$.
-The \apx-hardness of {\sc MinimumUncoveredBranching} will be a consequence of the following claim and its proof.
+The \apx-hardness of {\sc MinimumUcoveringBranching} will be a consequence of the following claim and its proof.

 {\bf Claim. $\tau(G) = \beta(M)-8|V(G)|$.}

 \begin{proof}[Proof of the claim] We split the proof of the equality into two parts, proving each of the two inequalities separately.

 First, we prove the inequality $\beta(M)\le \tau(G)+ 8|V(G)|$.
 Let $C$ be a minimum vertex cover of $G$.
 Define a branching $B$ of $D_M$ as follows: